-The most common darning method is by hand.
-Three other ways of darning are a possible choice depending on the time you have available and the nature of the repair.
-Besides hand-stitched darning, there is machine darning, straight tear darning and diagonal darning.
+However the most common darning method is by hand.
+Three other ways of darning are possible choices depending on the time you have available and the nature of the repair.

 Step 1 - Supplies